virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-`distance_traveled` will keep track of the total distance our ray travels, so we can use it then to attenuate color based on that distance. `attenuation` will store the product of Fresnel value at each reflection.
-At each iteration `prev_ro` and `prev_rd` will be updated with new hit point and reflected direction respectively.
+`distance_traveled` will keep track of the total distance our ray travels, so we can use it to attenuate color based on that distance. `attenuation` will store the product of the Fresnel value at each reflection.
+At each iteration, `prev_ro` and `prev_rd` will be updated with new the new hit point and reflected direction, respectively.

 ```glsl
 const float INNER_BOX_SCALE = 6.0;